geographika/mappyfile/docs/parser.rst

 Parsing
 =======

-mappyfile uses plyplus as the parsing engine.
+mappyfile uses Lark as the parsing engine.

 #.
-A new ``mapfile.g`` plyplus grammar file will be created.
+A new ``mapfile.g`` grammar file will be created.
 #.
 This should be tested to work with all the available test case sample maps (see :ref:`testing` section below).

 Keywords